 Recognizing that the primary mission of Belmont University is excellence in teaching and dedication to the learning of our students, librarians contribute to this mission by supporting and enhancing the curriculum through academic librarianship.
-Librarians have differing areas of expertise that fall under the broad categories of teaching and research assistance and access to information and collections.
+In keeping with the multifaceted nature of the discipline, library faculty members engage in a broad spectrum of roles that support the teaching, learning, and scholarship activities at the university.
+As specialists in providing access to information, library faculty are involved in the development of resources, collections, and information systems; bibliographic control and organization; instruction, reference, and outreach services; and administration and planning.
+Each librarian's professional responsibilities are laid out in his/her position description.

-Through their unique appointments, librarians engage in reflective practices, explore new methods and technologies, and strive to create a campus community where learning thrives.
-Academic librarianship requires evidence to measure success, impact, or value to the university.
-Examples of assessment could include student or faculty satisfaction surveys, usability studies, collection analysis, citation reports, and/or usage statistics.
+Through their professional practice, librarians engage in reflective practices, explore new methods and technologies, and strive to create a campus community where learning thrives.

-Examples of responsibilities in academic librarianship may include, but are not limited to:
+Examples of responsibilities in academic librarianship may include but are not limited to: The specific responsibilities of each librarian are laid out in their position descriptions.

 - Teaching and Research Assistance

 - Teaching information literacy instruction sessions, workshops, or credit courses

-- Providing research assistance
+- o Providing research assistance

 - Liaison and outreach activities

 - Collaborating with teaching faculty to create curricular materials

 - Supporting scholarly communications

-- Advising
+- o Advising

 - Providing Access to Information and Collections

-- Collection development and management
+- o Collection development and management

 - Materials acquisition, organization, and control

 - Metadata creation, organization, and control

 - Information access services

-- Creating and maintaining library webpages and tools
+- o Creating and maintaining library webpages and tools

 - Developing and maintaining library systems

-- Digitizing collections
+- o Digitizing collections

 - Curating exhibits

 - Delivering programming to campus and community

 - Planning, Management and Administration

 - Managing physical facilities and equipment

 - Strategic planning and assessment

 - Budgets and fund management

 - Obtaining funding from outside sources

-- Developing policies and procedures
+- o Developing policies and procedures

 - Supervisory responsibilities